-One of our goals in particular, is a desire to deliver an event that combines a first class LAN environment with the intensity brought to the table by competitive gaming, while keeping it casual and fun for gamers of all skill levels.
+One of our goals in particular, is a desire to deliver an event that combines a first class LAN environment with the intensity brought to the table by competitive gaming, while keeping things casual and fun for gamers of all skill levels.
 To do that, we've created a complex handicapping system which we believe levels the playing field and provides an enjoyable experience for everyone.
 Our goal is to create teams that are perfectly matched in both skill and experience; when we go into overtime, we've succeeded in meeting that goal.

 How It Began

-So we came up with our own handicapping system, which we've implemented into both of our tournaments (Battlefield and Counter-Strike).
-For each tournament, all players are given rankings based upon player's online statistics, as well as in-game leadership skills, then teams are created about a month before the event.
+So we came up with our own handicapping system, which we've implemented into all of our FPS tournaments.
+For each tournament, all players are given rankings based upon player's online statistics, as well as in-game leadership skills, and then teams are created about a month before the event.

 How It Works